Sending money abroad online is now easier than ever, but how simple is it really?

 This post is the second of blog post series leading to the release of an in-depth benchmarking study on the user experience of sending money online with ten leading providers.

-If you want to discover more than just the highlights of our analysis, you can pre-order the full report with the link below.
+If you want to discover more than just the highlights of our analysis, you can read the full report with the link below.

 We selected random users who had never heard of TransferGo before and asked them to visit the provider’s homepage and simulate making a transfer.
 Throughout the process, we observed how they interacted with the website thanks to Userbrain’s remote-testing tool, which records users’ screens along with their oral commentary.